The role of an end-of-life doula

 • Emotional and spiritual support: Creating a safe space for difficult emotions, facilitating conversations about fears and hopes, and exploring spiritual needs without imposing any particular belief system.

-• Bereavement support (pre and post): Offering comfort and guidance to families before and after a death.
+• Bereavement support (pre and post): Offering comfort and guidance to people before and after a death.
 This can involve helping them process grief, understand the dying process, and navigate the immediate aftermath of a loss.

 • Advocacy: Ensuring the individual's wishes are respected and their voice is heard within the care system.